 Solar Homes in Real Estate Transactions

-In 2014, there were a number of high profile articles noting that solar panels, particularly those owned by third-parties (TPO systems) created issues in real estate transactions.
+In 2014, there were a number of high profile articles noting that solar panels, particularly those owned by third-parties (TPO systems) created issues in real estate transactions, but the claims were largely overblown based on follow-up research.
 To provide clarity on these issues, the Berkeley Lab conducted a survey, “Survey of Buyers, Sellers and Realtors Involved In San Diego Third Party Owned Solar Home Transactions.”
 At the time, solar leases and PPAs represented ~70% of the market, but this has changed as more consumers are choosing to buy vs. lease solar panels.
 The study surveyed real estate agents and home sellers and buyers and concluded the following:

 - Although 80% of the respondents have not experienced any buyers being scared off by the lease/PPA, 20% had though in all cases the home eventually transacted.